MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 | Auto Use | Triggers use on purchase | For Consumable items only |

 ### Item Packs
-Consumables can be bundled into 2 or more of the same item, offering convenciance to players that otherwise would have to buy items one by one (i.e. health packs, cannon balls, gems).
-This are also a great option for creators to offer special promotions to motivate purchases (i.e. 1 heart for 25 credits vs a pack of 5 hearts for 100 creadits).
+Consumables can be bundled into 2 or more of the same item so that players can purchase a collection instead of one-by-one (i.e. health packs, cannon balls, gems) as **item packs**.
+Item packs allow creators to offer special promotions to motivate purchases (such as 1 heart for 25 credits vs a pack of 5 hearts for 100 credits).

 To create a pack:
 1. Create the consumable item following the steps from the prior section.